 - AllianceBernstein Holding L.P. provides investment management services to institutional, retail, and private clients throughout the world.

-Things To Remember About Master Limited Partnerships
+Things to Remember About MLPs

 - You will receive a K-1 tax form for your portion of the profits and losses, which you will be responsible for declaring on your personal income tax filing.